Cats - for Sale

 • Be cautious with very low prices for popular or expensive breeds (e.g., Maine Coons, Bengals) - this is a common scam pattern.

-• Walk away if you can’t meet or video chat.
+• Walk away if you cannot meet or video chat.
 Endless excuses for why you cannot see the cat live are a major red flag.

 • Report suspicious listings so we can review them and help keep the community safe.

 The cat market is huge, messy, and wonderful.
 You have show-quality breeders asking $3,000 for a Maine Coon on one side, and families rehoming their beloved pets for a small fee on the other.
 Navigating this range can be confusing.
-Whether you are looking for a specific pedigree or just a healthy companion, the goal isn’t just finding a cat—it’s finding the right cats for sale near me from a seller who cares about where they end up.
+Whether you are looking for a specific pedigree or just a healthy companion, the goal is not just finding a cat - it is finding the right cat from a seller who cares where they end up.

 Maine Coon: Gentle Giants

-Maine Coons are the SUVs of the cat world—big, sturdy, and they take up a lot of space on the sofa.
-While everyone loves their size, the real draw is their personality; they are essentially dogs in cat suits.
+Maine Coons are the SUVs of the cat world - big, sturdy, and they take up a lot of space on the sofa.
+While everyone loves their size, the real draw is personality; they are essentially dogs in cat suits.
 Just be aware that those tufted ears and massive paws come with a price tag to match, often starting well over $1,000 for healthy lines.

 Ragdoll: The Floppy Companion

-Ragdolls are famous for going completely limp when you pick them up—hence the name.
+Ragdolls are famous for going completely limp when you pick them up - hence the name.
 They are widely considered one of the most affectionate breeds, often following their owners from room to room.
-Because they are so docile and trusting, Ragdoll cats for sale are strictly indoor pets; they simply lack the street smarts to survive outside.
+Because they are so docile and trusting, Ragdoll cats are strictly indoor pets; they simply lack the street smarts to survive outside.

 Siamese: The Vocal Supervisor